InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 She is also married to Zack, the chief pontiff, who is also her third cousin.

 ## Appearance
 Due to her extreme enhancements and training, she is abnormally muscular.
+Some cybernetic implants are visible as bumps just under the skin.

 She makes every effort to accentuate her physical strength through her dress and bearing.
 (This is typical behavior for warriors in their culture.)